All Episodes

 I'd vote Newt.

-Rage against the machine, vote newt.
+Rage against the machine, vote Newt.

-She clearly sending a message to Florida and other primary voters.
+She's clearly sending a message to Florida and other primary voters.

-Keep this campaign going, keep it running.
+Keep it running.

-She keeps talking about the need to have everybody vetted here.
+She keeps talking about the need to have everybody vetted here, the desire to have conservatism debated front and center, full-fledged media attention for as long as possible.

-I hereby officially and enthusiastically endorse Newt Gingrich for president of the United States.
+I hereby officially and enthusiastically endorse Newt Gingrich for President of the United States.

 Speaker Gingrich is running for president and going through this sausage grinder.